ybayle/Scyland3D/README.md

 # Scyland3D: Processing 3D landmarks

-**Scyland3D** is a Python tool for converting 3D raw landmark and semilandmark coordinates to a usable format for geometric morphometric analyses.
+``Scyland3D`` is a Python tool for converting 3D raw landmark and semilandmark coordinates exported from landmark acquisition softwares to a csv format best suited for geometric morphometric analyses.
 Processing schemes to mirror and reorder these points are provided to address further symmetry issues.

 By: